‘The Bachelor’s Corinne Olympios Explains Real Deal About ‘Nanny’ On Ellen

 “Am less concerned about specific conversations they had, am concerned about how they handle it with me.
 These are mature women, and I feel some of that stuff will work themselves out, but I think it’s important for them to focus on this relationship.”

-During the 2-to-1 date, Corinne and Taylor had their final showdown, and eventually Nick decided to send Taylor home.
+During the 2-to-1 date, Corinne and Taylor had their final showdown, and eventually, Nick decided to send Taylor home.
 Scorned, the 23-year-old mental health counselor got some voodoo cleansing first, before finally interrupting Corinne’s victorious dinner with Nick.

 While previews of next week’s episode reveal that Corinne might be sent home as well, her guest appearance on Ellen confirms that she might be staying longer in the reality show.
 Find out what happens next on The Bachelor next week on ABC.